North Cyprus leader backs two-state proposal for U.N. talks

-ANKARA (Reuters) - Turkish Cypriot leader Ersin Tatar said he hopes his proposal for a two-state solution to the island’s conflict will bring a “new vision” to United Nations-led talks this week, despite its prior rejection by Greek Cypriots.
+ANKARA (Reuters) - Turkish Cypriot leader Ersin Tatar said he hoped his proposal for a two-state solution to the island’s conflict would bring a “new vision” to U.N.-led talks this week even though Greek Cypriots have already rejected it.

 The United Nations is hosting informal talks starting on Tuesday over Cyprus, which was split between a Greek Cypriot south and a Turkish Cypriot north in 1974.
 It has invited the island’s two communities and foreign ministers of the three guarantor nations - Turkey, Greece and Britain - to attend.

 Previous talks on reunification under a federal umbrella, as called for in U.N. resolutions, have failed.
-Northern Cyprus has since called for a two-state solution, but Greek Cypriots - who form the island’s internationally recognised, EU member government - reject this as it implies Turkish Cypriot sovereign authority.
+Northern Cyprus has since called for a two-state solution, but Greek Cypriots - who form the island’s internationally recognised government - reject this as it implies Turkish Cypriot sovereign authority.

-In a Skype interview with Reuters, Tatar, president of Northern Cyprus, which is only recognised by Turkey, said more than 40 years of talks on a federal system had been unsuccessful and a more “realistic” approach was needed.
+In a Skype interview with Reuters, Tatar, president of the breakaway state in Northern Cyprus that is only recognised by Turkey, said more than 40 years of talks on a federal system had been unsuccessful and a more “realistic” approach was needed.

 “I’m going there (Geneva) to put forth my new vision.
 My new vision is two sovereign states living side-by-side in a good, neighbourly relationship, to cooperate in any way, to promote welfare for all Cypriots,” Tatar said.